What Steady is:

 How does the sale of memberships via Steady work from a tax and legal perspective?

 In order to reduce the publisher's hassle with invoices, correct taxation and other details, Steady on-sells memberships from publishers.

 To be able to sell memberships, Steady first buys a license from the publishers.
 In exchange for this license, publishers receive a membership payment from Steady (after the deduction necessary costs).
-These payments are sent via PayPal and are detailed in a monthly income statement (a specific kind of invoice - here's an example
+These payments are sent via PayPal and are detailed in a monthly income statement.

 An income statement is - for taxation purposes - similar to an invoice that publishers would otherwise send.
 The difference is that Steady prepares the income statement for the publisher (because Steady has the payment data).
 The income statement includes the net revenue owed to the publisher, and the publisher's VAT rate - either 0%, 7% or 19%.